A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: The spectral expansion of

-where the $c'_Q$ are certain constant with $c'_G=1$ and the functions $v_{M_T}^Q(g)$ are the one introduced in subsection \ref{section 1.10} (recall that we fixed a maximal compact subgroup $K$ that is special in the $p$-adic case).
-Recall that the factor $\nu(T)$ is the quotient between the Haar measure we fixed on $T(F)$ and another natural Haar measure on $T(F)$ (cf subsection \ref{section 1.6}).
-It is present in the formula above because we are using different normalizations of measures than the one used by Arthur in [A1].
-By definition of the weighted orbital integrals $J^Q_{M_T}(X,.)$, (33) becomes
+where the $c'_Q$ are certain constant with $c'_G=1$ and the functions $v_{M_T}^Q(g)$ are the one introduced in Section \ref{section 1.10} (recall that we fixed a maximal compact subgroup $K$ that is special in the $p$-adic case).
+We remind the reader that the factor $\nu(T)$ is the quotient between the Haar measure we fixed on $T(F)$ (i.e. the autodual one) and another natural Haar measure on $T(F)$ (cf.\ Section \ref{section 1.6}).
+It is present in the formula above because we are using different normalizations of measures than the one used by Arthur in \cite{A1}.
+By definition of the weighted orbital integrals $J^Q_{M_T}(X,.)$, \ref{eq 10.11.33} becomes

-Since $\widehat{f}$ is strongly cuspidal, by lemma \ref{lemma 5.2.1}(i) we have $J_{M_T}^Q(X,\widehat{f})=0$ for all $X\in\mathfrak{t}_{reg}(F)$ and all $Q\in\mathcal{F}(M_T)$ such that $Q\neq G$.
+Since $\widehat{f}$ is strongly cuspidal, by Lemma \ref{lemma 5.2.1}(i) we have $J_{M_T}^Q(X,\widehat{f})=0$ for all $X\in\mathfrak{t}_{\reg}(F)$ and all $Q\in\mathcal{F}(M_T)$ such that $Q\neq G$.
 So finally we obtain